Maine / York County

 Healthcare

-Shapleigh residents have access to quality healthcare, including nearby hospitals like Southern Maine Health Care and Maine Medical Center, both offering emergency services.
-The area has 2.5 physicians per 1,000 people, and more than 93% of residents are covered by health insurance.
-Healthcare services are accessible and well-regarded in the region.
+Shapleigh residents have access to quality healthcare, with major hospitals like Southern Maine Health Care and Maine Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.5 per 1,000 people and 93.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals